tkyaaronRM/tkyaaronRM.github.io/index.md

 ### Arduino

-I began my journey into coding with the Arduino [Elegoo Uno R3 Starter Kit](https://www.elegoo.com/blogs/arduino-projects/elegoo-uno-r3-project-the-most-complete-starter-kit-tutorial).
+I began my journey into coding with C++ through the Arduino [Elegoo Uno R3 Starter Kit](https://www.elegoo.com/blogs/arduino-projects/elegoo-uno-r3-project-the-most-complete-starter-kit-tutorial).
 This kit gave me the chance to mix coding with electronics, which made learning really fun and exciting.
 I was able to build cool projects with lights, sensors, and more.
 That got me super interested, so I started taking Arduino lessons, and soon, I was making things I never thought I could!

 Here are some of the projects I have done: